Madagascar profile

 2008 Feb-March - Cyclone Ivan, second of the season and one of the largest to hit the island kills 93 and leaves 332,391 homeless.
 UN launches flash appeal for $36.4 million to help cyclone-hit areas in the country.

 2008 March - Madagascar produces first barrels of crude oil in 60 years and at a time of record oil prices.
-The government has issued 19 licenses to search for offshore oil since last August.
+The government issued 19 licenses to search for offshore oil since previous August.

 Unrest

 2009 January - Dozens are killed as a result of violent protests in Antananarivo following the closure of opposition TV and radio stations.
-Opposition leader Andry Rajoelina calls on the president to resign, and proclaims himself in charge of the country following the riots.
+Opposition leader Andry Rajoelina calls on the president to resign, and proclaims himself in charge of the country.

-2009 February - Dozens of people are killed after police open fire on an opposition demonstration in the capital, amid ongoing political turmoil.

-2009 March - Andry Rajoelina assumes power with military and high court backing.
+2009 March - Andry Rajoelina assumes power with military and high court backing after another month of violent protests.
+President Ravalomanana flees to South Africa.
 Move is condemned internationally and isolates Madagascar.

-2009 June - Deposed President Ravalomanana - who has been living in exile in South Africa since March - is tried in absentia for abuse of office and sentenced to four years in prison.

 2010 March - African Union imposes targeted sanctions on Mr Rajoelina and his administration.